 And how, while some industries (travel, and physical leisure) are struck, some other industries might actually benefit from this crisis (all the digital businesses related to entertainment, education, and remote working).

 Beyond those trends, I want to emphasize here a few principles that, given the urgency, I had to internalize quickly to prepare myself for this crisis and go through it at best.

 This is a moment where being a hero as an individual means avoid any contact, isolate yourself physically, and wait.
 Indeed, as a person, you might also be the host of the virus, thus helping it spread further.

-In short, this crisis is emphasizing the value
+In short, this crisis is emphasizing the value of inaction.

 Some of the lessons I’ve learned so far during this period will be with me for my entire life, and I want to summarize them below: